 The modern-day gambling was introduced by the British to India.
 The games basically involved dog and horse races.
 Other animals were also used for gambling such as elephant races and cockfighting.
 These games are illegal today in the country.
 However, there are a few states that permit horse races.
 The lottery system is prevalent in certain states.
 Lotteries have transformed more into a government-based system.
 The states of Sikkim and Kerala have their own lottery system which has been approved to be legal.

 Lotteries became a great source of revenue and business for state governments.
-They organized annual, monthly and weekly jackpot events.
+They organized annual, monthly, and weekly jackpot events.
 This molded the institutionalized structure in a significant manner.
-On-site and online sale of lotteries began in recent years.
+On-site and online sales of lotteries began in recent years.
 There are numerous industries that still thrive on the lottery system

 Modification In Gambling Laws In India

-The dream of making quick money and the lure of experiencing life-changing event still pushes people to invest in lottery tickets quite often.
+The dream of making quick money and the lure of experiencing life-changing events still push people to invest in lottery tickets quite often.
 The consequences are faced by the poor and not by the rich.
 Lottery addiction makes their life miserable.
 Based on laws reformed in 2015, each state has its own right to exercise the sale of on-site and online lotteries.
-Most of the states have officially banned lottery system.
+Most of the states have officially banned lottery systems.
 However, it is still in operation in states like Sikkim and Kerala.